 Regardless of focus, all students engage with the textual analysis of Jewish works in the Hebrew and Aramaic originals, through hakhanah [preparation], chavruta [study partners] and shiurim [lectures].
 The structure of learning and faculty commitment results in genuine relationships that personalize, deepen and distinguish each student's education.
-The Jewish studies faculty are not only accomplished scholars and moral exemplars, butthey provide guidance on living an ethical life.
+The Jewish studies faculty are not only accomplished scholars and moral exemplars, but they provide guidance on living an ethical life.
 There are several tracks within the Rebecca Ivry Department of Jewish Studies, including Mechina Pathways.
 Students will be tested by the Jewish Studies and Hebrew Departments prior to registering for Jewish Studies courses.

-Jewish Studies Requirements for AS in Management Students on the Beren Campus

-Each fall and spring semester, AS in Management students on the Beren Campus must enroll in two Jewish Studies courses through the Rebecca Ivry Department of Jewish Studies (for a total of eight Jewish Studies courses while enrolled in the AS in Management program).
-As part of their Jewish Studies courses, students must complete:
+Jewish Studies Requirements for AA in Liberal Arts and AS in Management Students on the Beren Campus Each fall and spring semester, AA in Liberal Arts and AS in Management students on the Beren Campus must enroll in two Jewish Studies courses through the Rebecca Ivry Department of Jewish Studies (for a total of eight Jewish Studies courses while enrolled in the AA in Liberal Arts or AS in Management program).
+See Curriculum and Course Requirements above for specific distribution requirements.
+AA in Liberal Arts: page 11.
+AS in Management: page 17.